AbbasSrour/notes/Inventory.md

-- Opening Quantity 2 days
+- Opening Quantity 2 days to implement, 1 day to review and test